Las Vegas shooter spared "gentle soul" girlfriend, her sisters say

 Investigators believe the couple lived together in Mesquite, Nevada.

+"He was so rude to her in front of us," Esperanza Mendoza, the store's supervisor, told the newspaper.
+"He would glare down at her and say — with a mean attitude — ‘You don’t need my casino card for this.
+I’m paying for your drink, just like I’m paying for you.’
+Then she would softly say, ‘OK,’ and step back behind him."

+Her sister said that Danley, who moved to the United States in 1989, would most likely have stopped Sunday's massacre if she had been there, adding that Danley was “in love” with Paddock.

-“No one can put the puzzles together,” Danley’s sister said.
+“No one can put the puzzles together,” she said.
 “No one except Marilou.
 Because Steve is not here to talk anymore.
 Only Marilou can maybe help.”

-Danley, who moved to the United States in 1989, would likely have stopped the shooting if she had been there, she said.

 Her other sister added: “She is a good person and a gentle soul … a mother, grandmother, a sister, a friend.”

-The sisters also asked for privacy, saying they would not be giving further interviews.
+The sisters asked for privacy, saying they would not be giving further interviews.